Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

-We now introduce the rank--2 tensor field \footnote{ Equivalently the tensor field can be treated as a magnetic field, due to the self-duality of the theory. }

-which is symmetric and traceless, as required by Eq.~\eqref{eq:constraint.1}.
-Within this construction, Eq.~(\ref{EQN_M_constraint}) is equivalent to the condition of vanishing vector charge, Eq.~\eqref{eq:constraint.2}.
-It follows that, in the classical limit, a \mbox{R2--U1} gauge theory emerges as the effective description at the low--energy sector of the breathing--pyrochlore model, Eq.~\eqref{eq:H}.
+which implies that only the fields $ \mathbf{m}_{\mathsf{E}} $ and $\mathbf{m}_{\mathsf{T_{1-}}}$ enter into the ground state of Eq.~(\ref{eq:H.m.Td}).
+Meanwhile, on the B--sublattice, we recover the condition Eq.~(\ref{eq:HAF.condition}), previously found for the HAF, which imposes the constraint Eq.~(\ref{eq:HAF.constraint}), with the caveat that the fields $m_\mathsf{A_{2}}$ and $\mathbf{m}_\mathsf{T_{2}}$ can now be set identically equal to zero.
+When expressed in terms of the remaining tensor field ${\bf E}^{\sf HAF}_{\sf sym}$, this is exactly Eq.~\eqref{eq:constraint.2}.
+It follows that, in this classical limit, an \mbox{R2--U1} gauge theory, satisfying both Eq.~\eqref{eq:constraint.1} and Eq.~\eqref{eq:constraint.2} emerges as the effective description at the low--energy sector of the BP model, Eq.~\eqref{eq:H}.